10 Delicious Cake Ideas For January Birthdays

 Also the Crumbs Please

 If chilly January had a signature drink, we bet it would be hot chocolate, topped with melty marshmallows.
 Turn that tummy-warming beverage into a solid dessert with a hot chocolate birthday cake.
 Bake a cake using unsweetened hot cocoa, layer it with marshmallow-flavored frosting made from hot chocolate mix, and top it with ooey-gooey marshmallows drizzled in chocolate.
-Bonus points if your birthday is January 31, National Hot Chocolate Day.
+Bonus points if your child's birthday is January 31, National Hot Chocolate Day.

 10. Penguin Cake